Ecommerce Case Study: 0→ €70k in pure SEO revenue

 Technical performance enhancements:

-These technical foundations proved crucial, as we were able to rank pretty much immediately a wide variety of product pages for long-tail keywords.
+These technical foundations proved crucial, as we were able to rank a wide variety of product pages for long-tail keywords.

 This would’ve been impossible without a proper technical optimization.